JoshDavies/movie-database/README.md

 > npm start
 ```
 ### API Key
-you will need to claim an API from [the Movie Database's free API](https://developers.themoviedb.org/3/getting-started/introduction)
+First, you will need to claim a free API from [The Movie Database](https://developers.themoviedb.org/3/getting-started/introduction)
 Once you have your unique key, create a ```.env``` file at the top level of the project.
 the key must be named ```REACT_APP_API_KEY=```
-I have listed this file to be ignored by git to avoid it being uploaded to GitHub.
+- I have listed this file to be ignored by git to avoid it being uploaded to GitHub.
+Secret keys should not be stored on GitHub.
-Please be aware that the key will still be visable in the build files and in the console network tab when deployed.
+- Please be aware when deploying a front end app that the key will still be visable in the build files and in the console network tab when deployed.
 There is no way to securely store a secret API key in the frontend.

 -----------
 ## Project Review